nickmoon0/IRC-Client/README.md

 4. If an error is thrown when linking create a directory called ```bin``` in the project root directory and then run ```make``` again

 ## To Contribute
-If you wish to contribute please fork the repository and then create a branch for each feature you wish to add and when you feature is complete create a pull request to origin/master.
+If you wish to contribute please fork the repository and then create a branch for each feature you wish to add and when your feature is complete create a pull request to origin/master.
 The pull request will then be reviewed and merged if acceptable :)